metagriffin/asset/doc/plugin.rst

 Each plugin handle can have the following special attributes that control plugin ordering and dependency management:

+* **after**

-* `after` : comma-separated list of plugin types that this plugin should be loaded *after* (default is none).
+  comma-separated list of plugin types that this plugin should be loaded *after* (default is none).

+* **before**

-* `before` : comma-separated list of plugin types that this plugin should be loaded *before* (default is none).
+  comma-separated list of plugin types that this plugin should be loaded *before* (default is none).

+* **order**

-* `order` : when multiple plugins are registered for the same type, this specifies the numerical order of this plugin (default is 0).
+  when multiple plugins are registered for the same type, this specifies the numerical order of this plugin (default is 0).

+* **replace**

-* `replace` : boolean that controls whether or not this plugin should replace the plugins of the same type that are ordered before it, i.e. that have a lower `order` value (default is false).
+  boolean that controls whether or not this plugin should replace the plugins of the same type that are ordered before it, i.e. that have a lower `order` value (default is false).

+* **final**

-* `final` : boolean that controls whether or not this plugin should be the last of the plugins of the same type, i.e. plugins that have a higher `order` value will be ignored (default is false).
+  boolean that controls whether or not this plugin should be the last of the plugins of the same type, i.e. plugins that have a higher `order` value will be ignored (default is false).

 Load Specification